4GMAT - GMAT Online Practice Test

 In data sufficiency problems that ask for the value of a quantity, the data given in the statement are sufficient only when it is possible to determine exactly one numerical value for the quantity.

-Is triangle ABC with sides a, b and c acute angled?
+Question 9: Is triangle ABC with sides a, b, and c acute angled?

 2. Median AD to side BC is equal to altitude AE to side BC.